bbideep/gcp-compute-start-stop-scheduler/README.md

 # gcp-compute-start-stop-scheduler

-Google Cloud Compute start stop Cloud Functions (python).
+Google Cloud Compute start stop Cloud Functions (Python 3.7).
 This Terraform code does the following -

 * Creates a Cloud Storage bucket.
 * Packages the cloud function code to zip files.